sp1ff/scribbu/README.md

 $3 = 27
 ```

-In a shell, we see that an ID3v2 tag has been written:
+In a shell, we see that an ID3v2 tag has been written to "test.out":

 ``` shell
 vagrant@@vagrant:~/build$ od -Ax -t x1z test.out